What Is A Follower Chart (从格) And How Is It Different?

 • Her BaZi chart is has a Follower chart structure and her beneficial element are no doubt Wood and Fire because it upholds this structure.

-• Notice that she is born into a ding wei 10-year phase which symbolizes a great start to love.
+• Notice that she was born into a ding wei 10-year phase, which symbolizes a great start in love.
 Top school, good family and great academic results.
 The fact that her Year Pillar holds her beneficial elements also tells us of her blessed environment.

 • Her Zi Wei Dou Shu chart is also extremely strong, with Tai Yin in a good position with a Hua Lu transformer.
 Her critical sectors also have beneficial stars.